royitaqi/lldb_demos/realpath/README.md

 (lldb) b real/qux.h:2
 Breakpoint 2: where = a.out`qux() + 4 at qux.h:2:3, address = 0x0000000100003f54

+# Cannot resolve for a to-be-mapped path without source-map
+(lldb) b to-be-mapped/qux.h:2
+Breakpoint 3: no locations (pending).
+WARNING:  Unable to resolve breakpoint to any actual locations.

 # Can resolve with both realpathing and source-mapping in action
-(lldb) b to-be-mapped/qux.h:2
+(lldb) settings set target.source-map "real" "to-be-mapped" (lldb) b to-be-mapped/qux.h:2
-Breakpoint 3: where = a.out`qux() + 4 at qux.h:2:3, address = 0x0000000100003f54
+Breakpoint 4: where = a.out`qux() + 4 at qux.h:2:3, address = 0x0000000100003f54
 ```